 How to Use Baking Soda to Brighten Gray Hair?

 Method 1.
-Mix two tablespoons of baking soda into a mug of water, pour the mixture on the hair, leave it on for about two minutes, and then rinse it with water.
+Mix one tablespoon of baking soda into a mug of water, pour the mixture on the hair, leave it on for about two minutes, and then rinse it with water.
 Deep condition or use a good conditioner after the rinse.

 Method 2.
 Mix one tablespoon of baking soda to two tablespoons of any regular mild shampoo and add some water to it.
 Wash your hair with this concoction and condition the hair as usual.

 Method 3.
-Mix one tablespoon baking soda to two tablespoons of any regular conditioner and apply it to the hair strands.
+Mix one tablespoon of baking soda with two tablespoons of any regular conditioner and apply it to the hair strands.
 Leave it for about two minutes on your hair and rinse it off.
 This will clarify and condition hair as well.

 Baking Soda and Grey Hair